 "But we were hoping that it was He who was going to redeem Israel.
 Indeed, besides all this, it is the third day since these things happened.Luke 24:21(NASB)

-Having just read of Christ's glorious resurrection, been introduced to the women who sped to tell the apostles that Jesus is risen from the dead.. and having read how Peter immediately rushed to the tomb and was amazed to see nothing but the linen cloth, the scene rapidly changes to two distraught men, discussing the shocking events of Christ's death..
-Then the Lord Jesus Himself came alongside and started to walk and talk with them on the way.
+Having just read of Christ's glorious resurrection, been introduced to the women who sped to tell the apostles that Jesus is risen from the dead, and having read how Peter immediately rushed to the tomb and was amazed to see nothing but the linen cloth, the scene rapidly changes to two distraught men discussing the shocking events of Christ's death.
+Then the Lord Jesus Himself comes alongside and starts to walk and talk with them on the way.

-They told Him how confuse and distressed they were.
-They had believed Him to be the Messiah and trusted Him for their salvation.. but they had expected deliverance to come through political success and military might.
-Although their expectations were shattered with Christ's crucifixion, there is a hint of hope in their conversation, for they told their new companion how certain women had a vision of angels, and said He was alive.
+They told Him how confused and distressed they were.
+They had believed Jesus to be the Messiah and trusted Him for their salvation... but they had expected deliverance to come through political success and military might.
+Although their expectations were shattered with Christ's crucifixion, there is a hint of hope in their conversation, for they told their new companion how certain women had a vision of angels and said He was alive.

-Did they have a glimmer of hope when they told the stranger what Jesus had said on the way to Jerusalem, when He took the twelve disciples aside and told them that the Son of Man would be delivered to the chief priests and scribes, who would condemn Him to death, hand Him over to the Gentiles to be mocked and scourged and crucified - and that on the third day He would be raised-up from the grave?"
+Did they have a glimmer of hope when they told the stranger what Jesus had said on the way to Jerusalem, when He took the twelve disciples aside and told them that the Son of Man would be delivered to the chief priests and scribes, who would condemn Him to death and hand Him over to the Gentiles to be mocked and scourged and crucified - and that on the third day He would be raised-up from the grave?
 Maybe!

 Did they start to recall some of the things the Lord Jesus had taught them... when the stranger who was walking with them started to open up the Scriptures to their understanding?
 Was their hope increased when... beginning with Moses and all the prophets, their fellow-traveller started to explain many things concerning the Lord Jesus in all the holy Scriptures?